kusharma/RAG-Sustainability/README.md

 ## Overview
-This project demonstrates the use of **LangChain**, **OpenAI**, and **ChromaDB** to streamline sustainability reporting workflows.
-The focus is on extracting, processing, and generating insights from dense sustainability reports such as those from **SwissRe** and **BlackRock**.
-By leveraging **Retrieval-Augmented Generation (RAG)** and advanced query techniques, this project enhances the efficiency of handling large sustainability reports and providing clear, actionable insights.
+This project uses **LangChain**, **OpenAI**, and ChromaDB to streamline sustainability reporting by extracting and processing insights from reports like those from **SwissRe** and **BlackRock**.
+By leveraging RAG and advanced query techniques, it enhances efficiency and delivers actionable insights from large, complex reports.

 ## Features
 - **PDF Extraction with PyMuPDF**: Efficiently extract text from sustainability reports in PDF format.